What is professional indemnity insurance?

 Those documents are: a policy schedule, a policy wording, a summary of cover, a duty of disclosure, our terms of business, a statement of fact, an invoice and a selection of certificates depending on what insurance you buy.

-If you pay by Direct Debit, your insurer posts you a payment schedule.
+If you pay by Direct Debit, your insurer posts a payment schedule too.

 Some documents have our name on and some have your insurer's name on.
 Although it sounds like there's a lot to go through, it's really not that bad.
 At least you don't have to sign anything or send anything back.